 “We will start letting a few of you out of your harnesses at a time to acclimate yourself to zero gravity,” Doctor Renwick said from somewhere behind him.
 Jon started in surprise, quietly wishing the physicians would stop sneaking up on him.

 “Probably a good idea to get my space legs before we go careening around the space station, huh?”

 “That’s the idea,” Renwick answered, “but you will have plenty of time on Sebra to learn how to get around.
 We also have fast-acting meds available if your stomach flutters in the absence of gravity.”

 As if in response to his statement, another voice from across the room cried out in a panic.
 “Quick!
 In the bag!”
 There was a rustle of plastic and then the sickening sound of someone tossing up their breakfast.
 Renwick looked down at Jon in concern.
-The feline volunteer looked a little green around the eyes.
+The feline volunteer looked a little weak around the eyes.

 “You need a bag?” the doctor whispered into his ear.

 Jon shook his head and managed to keep his stomach contents where they were supposed to be.
 After a moment, he swallowed and looked back up at Renwick.

 “It’s not the weightlessness,” he whispered after clearing his throat.
 “It was the sound of someone getting sick that almost got me started.”